MineralsCloud/Express.jl/docs/src/install.md

 4. While using, please keep this Julia session alive.
 Restarting might recompile the package and cost some time.

-If you want to install the latest in development (maybe buggy) version of `Express.jl`, type
+If you want to install the latest in development (maybe buggy) version of `Express`, type

 ```julia
 julia> using Pkg; Pkg.update()